A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Abstract

 \section{Abstract}

-Nowadays, more and more clinical trials choose combinational agents as the intervention to achieve better therapeutic responses.
-However, dose-finding for combinational agents is much more complicated than single agent as the full order of combination dose toxicity is unknown.
-Therefore, regular phase I designs are not able to identify the maxium tolerated dose (MTD) of combinational agents.
-Motivated by such needs, plenty of novel phase I clinical trial designs for combinational agents were proposed.
-With so many available designs, research that compare their performances, explore parameters' impacts, and provide recommendations is very limited.
-Therefore, we conducted a simulation study to evaluate multiple phase I designs that proposed to identify single MTD for combinational agents under various scenarios.
-We also explored influences of different design parameters.
-In the end, we summarized the pros and cons of each design, and provided a general guideline in design selection. \\ \textit{KEY WORDS:} clinical trial, combinational agents, dose-finding, phase I
+Combinational therapy that combines two or more therapeutic agents is very common in cancer treatment.
+Currently, many clinical trials aim to assess feasibility, safety and activity of combinational therapeutics to achieve synergistic response.
+Dose-finding for combinational agents is considerably more complex than single agent, because only partial order of dose combinations' toxicity is known.
+Prototypical phase I designs may not adequately capture this complexity thus limiting identification of the maximum tolerated dose (MTD) of combinational agents.
+In response, novel phase I clinical trial designs for combinational agents have been extensively proposed.
+However, with so many available designs, studies that compare their performances and explore the impact of design parameters, along with providing recommendations are limited.
+We are evaluating available phase I designs that identify a single MTD for combinational agents using simulation studies under various conditions.
+We are also exploring the influences of different design parameters and summarizing the risks/benefits of each design to provide general guidance in design selection.